Separation, divorce and dissolution

 Married couples and civil partners that agree to live separately may enter into a separation agreement.
 Find out what this means and why this is legally binding.

-A divorce decree in Ireland allows both parties to a marriage to remarry or enter into a civil partnership.
-Special conditions must be met, however, before a court can grant a divorce.
+A divorce decree allows both parties to a marriage to remarry.
+However, special conditions must be met before a court can grant a divorce.

-A dissolution decree allows both parties to a civil partnership to marry or enter into a new civil partnership.
+A dissolution decree formally ends a civil partnership.
 Special conditions must be met, however, before a court can grant a dissolution.

 What are the factors considered by a court in making ancillary orders in an application for a decree of judicial separation, divorce or dissolution?

-In Ireland, succession rights are governed by law.
+Succession rights are governed by law.
 Find out how separation, divorce or dissolution affects your succession rights.

 Information on the implications for guardianship, custody and access to children following separation and divorce.

 Explanation of the presumption of paternity in marital and non-marital situations and the repercussions of this rule on children's rights to inheritance and maintenance.